Intentional Productivity & Leadership

 Other training programs tend to focus on one or the other.
 I see leadership and productivity as being deeply interconnected.
 You can’t lead well if you aren’t productive in your own leadership tasks.
 And if your leadership isn’t making it easier for your team to take productive action, then you’re not leading well.
 Leading others to be more productive isn’t as simple as you might think, but I’ve taught leadership to over 600 students over the last 6 years and I can teach you too.

 In addition to helping those in the for-profit sector, I’m passionate about using my skills and knowledge to enable changemakers to do their work better, to make the world better.
 I’ve coached changemakers and am myself co-founder of a nonprofit organization.
 I understand the challenges unique to creating social change and can support you through the process.

 I’ve been obsessed with productivity since high school over 20 years ago.
-From that point on, I was always experimenting with different productivity approaches and electronic tools.
+Looking back, I now realize this obsession is likely rooted in my own ADHD and need for a system that would allow me to bring my creative potential to fruition.
+Since high school, I was always experimenting with different productivity approaches and electronic tools.
 What I learned helped me a lot, but I never found a productivity system that did everything I needed.
 I went to graduate school to get a PhD in organizational psychology because I wanted to better understand leadership, which is itself a topic that is poorly understood.

 As I progressed in my studies, I finally started gaining the understanding I needed to figure out the productivity and leadership puzzles.
 My dissertation research, under the mentorship of Mihaly Csikszentmihalyi (author of Flow and considered a father of positive psychology), focused on how feeling deeply bothered by something (e.g., social injustice in the status quo) could enable big “Aha!” moments of insight in which the topic is seen through new eyes.